-In Ref.~\onlinecite{Kauch2020Disorder} impact ionization in several $12$-site systems was analyzed by studying the double occupancy and spectral functions after an electric pulse.
-It was conjectured that spin fluctuations compete with impact ionization, which might be the reason why in one-dimensional chains with nearest-neighbor hopping only no impact ionization was found.
-We find that at least for the considered strong electric field strength, the spin fluctuations do not compete with and thus do not suppress impact ionization.
-In such chains more of the initial spin-spin correlation survives but the change in Heisenberg spin energy after the pulse is smaller than for the other geometries with a larger connectivity.
+In our earlier study, Ref.~\onlinecite{Kauch2020Disorder}, impact ionization in several $12$-site systems was analyzed by studying the double occupancy and spectral functions after an electric field pulse.
+It was conjectured that spin fluctuations compete with impact ionization, which might be an explanation why in one-dimensional chains with only nearest-neighbor hopping no impact ionization was found.
+We find that at least for the strong electric field strength considered, the spin fluctuations do not compete with and thus do not suppress impact ionization.
+In one-dimensional chains more of the initial spin-spin correlation survives, at the same time the change in Heisenberg spin energy after the pulse is smaller than for geometries with larger connectivity.
 A further difference between the aforementioned one-dimensional chains and other geometries is that for the chains vertex corrections to the optical conductivity dominate and lead to sharp absorption peaks.